-The Festival of Saint Peter Posted by Transparent Language on Jun 29, 2008 in Holidays
+The Festival of Saint Peter Posted by Transparent Language on Jun 29, 2008 in Uncategorized

 In Brazil, the Festival of Saint Peter, known as o Dia de São Pedro in Portuguese, is celebrated each year in late June.
 Saint Peter is the saint of fishermen, who have boat processions on the sea to honor the saint and to ask for protection and better catches.

 In Salvador, Bahia, the celebration begins with a large party in Pelourinho, the old city, complete with traditional music and dances.
 Fishermen provide offerings to São Pedro and to Iemanjá, the goddess of the sea, in small boats off the coast.